alixjaffar/Kirin/README.md

 # Kirin

+You can now download kirin on the app store! https://apps.apple.com/us/app/kirin/id6443730010!!

 ```
 An easy and simple way to use machine learning and AI to detect garbage and recycling!
 ```